nla-group/classix/README.md

 - matplotlib
 - pandas

-To ensure successful Cython compilation, please update your NumPy installation to the latest version 1.22.0.
+To obtain faster speed, we recommend upgrading the NumPy installation to the version>=1.22.0.

 To install the current CLASSIX release via PIP use:
 ```